ADBjelland/Final-Project---Team-7/README.md

         - Uses dictionary of data (System_info) to run geometry calculations for girder sketch nodes, splice coordinates, and bracing coordinates.
         - This module is imported into the other two scripts for use.
   3. InputDebug.py
-        - Intended to be used prior to running AbaqusMacro.py.
+        - Intended to be used prior to running AbaqusMacro.py as a safety net and visualization tool to verify the bridge data you will run in Abaqus.
+It will check for DataType errors, UnacceptedEntry strings, ListLengthErrors, and DataErrors that do not make logical sense for bridge geometry.
+Some data type errors may be caught during the execution of the InputPreprocessor.py functions.
         - Checks that outputs from InputPreprocessor.py for data errors and plots defined bridge bracings to allow for visual check.
         - Can change file name, input row, and debugging setting.
   5. AbaqusMacro.py